Information, guides and resources to help make powering your home more affordable.

 - Why should you install solar panels?

-- What effect will solar or battery storage have on your power bills?
+- What effect will they have on your power bills?

 - What kind of system do you need?